 A usage hint can also be added to a Chatbot to help users know which commands are available.

-The Welcome Message is a message that is sent after a user installs a Chatbot.
+The Welcome Message is a message that is sent after a user adds a chatbot.
 The Welcome Message can be customized via the Title input and Body textarea, or programmatically by your app.

 To set a static custom welcome message, select the “Zoom App Marketplace” option and fill in the Title and Body fields.

 The Trusted Domain List is a list of trusted URLs that your Chatbot sends in messages to your users.
 Enter any known domains that are safe for your users to access in chatbot messages.

 URLs not listed as a trusted domain can still be sent in chatbot messages, but when a user clicks them, a popup notifies them of the untrusted URL before they can proceed.

 Once you request a trusted domain to be approved, the status is set to In Process while the request is reviewed, and is set to Approved when it is ready to be used.

-The Bot Endpoint URL is your server’s endpoint url that the Zoom platform will call when your Chatbot is installed for a programmatic welcome message, when a user sends a slash command, and when a user interacts with UI elements on a Chatbot message.
+The Bot Endpoint URL is your server’s endpoint URL that the Zoom platform calls when your Chatbot is added for a programmatic welcome message, when a user sends a slash command, and when a user interacts with UI elements on a Chatbot message.
 The request sent to your server’s endpoint url will be a POST request with a JSON body of the respective event.

 Once you enter you are finished, you must click Save!